lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/10 Subsystems Azimuth and Elevacion/10 Axis Manager.md

 The class has the structure shown in next uml diagram.

-The main funtionality of this class is in the private method process, explained [here](#process),
+The main functionality of this class is in the private method process, explained [here](#process),

 ```plantuml
 @startuml